Pipeline Stages

 Note

-Since the source object is executed in async event loop, if the source is Iterable (synchronous iterator), the source object must be lightweight and refrain from performing blocking operation.
+Since the source object is executed in async event loop, if the source is Iterable (synchronous iterator), the source object must be lightweight and refrain from performing blocking operations.

 Running a blocking operation in async event loop can, in turn, prevent the loop from scheduling callbacks, prevent tasks from being canceled, and prevent the background thread from joining.